Welcome to my research page!

 Working Papers

-• A Note on Cursed Sequential Equilibrium and Sequential Cursed Equilibrium (with Po-Hsuan Lin and Thomas R. Palfrey)
+- A Comparison of Cursed Sequential Equilibrium and Sequential Cursed Equilibrium: Different Concepts of Cursedness in Dynamic Games (with Po-Hsuan Lin and Thomas R. Palfrey)